Inkipedia

 • Central Inkwell: Rising from the center of the base is the inkwell, which features elegant molding and gilt trim around its rim and base.
 The inkwell is topped with a fitted, hinged lid with finial.

-Sold for $140 in June 2025
+Example #1 sold for $140 in June 2025.

 Content disclaimer.
 The information posted is the owner’s best knowledge and may not have been vetted by the SOIC.
 We welcome comments, corrections, and additions, working to make our website information comprehensive and accurate.